Support for those who received infected NHS blood and their families

 The Scottish Government has published the Scottish Infected Blood Support Scheme 2017 – this sets out details of who will be eligible for the new scheme in accordance with the Smoking, Health and Social Care (Scotland) Act 2005.
-Additional guidance on what support you may be eligible for will be available on the NSS website shortly.
+Additional guidance on what support you may be eligible for is available on the NSS website.

 For those who are allocated to the Scottish scheme, the Scottish Government commits to:

-Increasing annual payments to £27,000 for those with advanced Hepatitis C (at Stage 2 of the Skipton Fund) or HIV and increasing them to £37,000 for those co-infected with both Hepatitis C and HIV.
+Increased annual payments of £27,000 for those with advanced Hepatitis C (at Stage 2 of the Skipton Fund) or HIV and £37,000 for all those who are co-infected with both Hepatitis C and HIV.

 Providing annual payments to widows and widowers of those who have died as a result of their advanced (Stage 2) Hepatitis C or HIV infection.
 These payments will be 75 per cent of the amount the infected person would be entitled to under the new arrangements if they were alive.

 Providing an additional lump sum of £30,000 to all those who are infected with chronic Hepatitis C at Stage 1.
-This will bring the total lump sum all those infected in Scotland have received to at least £50,000, given that those with chronic infection have already received £20,000.
-Given the additional impact of co-infection with Hepatitis C and HIV, the co-infected people currently at Stage 1 will automatically move to Stage 2 and receive a £50,000 lump sum payment.
+This will bring the total lump sum all those infected in Scotland have received to at least £50,000, given that those with chronic infection previously received £20,000.
+Most of those with chronic Hepatitis C should already have received this £30,000 payment, but if you have not, please contact the Scottish Infected Blood Support Scheme in the first instance.

-- Increasing Scottish Government funding for a Support and Assistance grants scheme for those infected and their families to up to £1 million per year.
+- Increasing Scottish Government funding for a Support and Assistance grants scheme for those infected and their families.

 Background on the Financial Review

-An independent chair was appointed – Ian Welsh, Chief Executive of the Alliance (Health and Social Care Alliance) Scotland - and recommendations were made to Scottish Ministers in December 2015 on the future of the existing UK-wide ex gratia payment schemes - these organisations are The Eileen Trust, The Macfarlane Trust, MFET, The Skipton Fund and The Caxton Foundation.
+An independent chair was appointed – Ian Welsh, Chief Executive of the Alliance (Health and Social Care Alliance) Scotland - and recommendations were made to Scottish Ministers in December 2015 on the future of the UK-wide ex gratia payment schemes.

 The Scottish Government will also consider each of the Group's proposals for further work that should be undertaken in future.
-In particular, once the new Scottish scheme is established, we will take forward an evidence-based review of health impacts caused by Hepatitis C to examine whether new criteria should be established, based on broader health impacts caused by the virus.
+In particular, we will shortly take forward an evidence-based review of health impacts caused by Hepatitis C to examine whether new criteria should be established, based on broader health impacts caused by the virus.
 In addition, the operation of the new Scottish scheme will be subject to periodic review in consultation with the scheme's beneficiaries.